-Collaborate with DFS regulators and DFS providers to enhance the cybersecurity strategy for DFS and security assurance of the DFS ecosystem by implementing the recommendations in:
+Collaborate with DFS regulators to enhance the cybersecurity strategy for DFS and security assurance of the DFS ecosystem by implementing the recommendations in the technical reports:

-- 1. DFS Security Assurance Framework - 2.
-Security testing for USSD and STK based DFS applications - 3.
-Security audit of various DFS applications - 4.
-DFS security audit guideline
+- DFS Security Assurance Framework

+- 2. Security testing for USSD and STK based DFS applications

+- Security audit of various DFS applications

+- 4. DFS security audit guideline

+- DFS consumer competency framework